ppavan108/learningGuice/BindingAnnotations.md

 ### @Named
-Guice comes with a built-in binding annotation `@Named` that uses a string:
+Guice comes with a built-in binding annotation `@Named` that takes a string:
 ```java
 public class RealBillingService implements BillingService {